Spoofing Herzog and Herzog Spoofing

 The Grand provides one example.
 A comedy about the world of professional poker, it consists of mostly improvised performances from a stellar lineup of American actors and comedians: Woody Harrelson, Ray Romano, Jason Alexander, and others.
 The wildcard here is Herzog.
 For him, the film becomes a chance to send up some of the stereotypical images that have attached to his public figure, while drawing on the black humor that runs throughout his work.
 In this case, he plays a notorious gambler called simply “The German.”
 In order “to feel alive,” The German explains, he “must kill something each day.”
 Wherever he goes – and he travels around the world, “literally everywhere,” he says – The German brings with him a small menagerie of unwitting victims: cats, goats, rabbits, and rodents.
 Inside the hotel, where the poker tournament is being held, an employee informs The German that animals are strictly forbidden, to which he replies: “Don’t worry.
 They won’t be here very long.”
 Herzog’s performance is equally brief and deadpan.
 It draws on a caricature of the strange, evil-doing German who will stop at nothing to get what he wants.
 This is also a caricature of the filmmaker himself, one that critics have long used against him – “playing the German card,” if you will.
 Herzog simply turns the table on his critics by playing the German card himself.
 He literally embodies what is already grotesque, an extreme form of exaggeration, which makes his self-image monstrous.

-The aspect of genre is equally shifty.
-For instance, the film makes truth claims in the mode of documentary (especially through the use of participant testimony), while at the same time rewarding savvy viewers for identifying signs of hoaxing and fabrication.[11]
-Complicating matters even more was the revelation, shortly before the film’s release in 2004, that an accident on the set had resulted in the death of two crew members, which the producers then concealed to avoid litigation.
+The more extensive and complex example of self-parody is Incident at Loch Ness.
+The first thing that needs to be said about this film is that its narrative structure is deliberately confusing.
+It involves multiple films within films, creating a mise-en-abyme situation that is further complicated by hoaxing on every level.11 The aspect of genre is equally shifty.
+For instance, the film makes truth claims in the mode of documentary (especially through the use of participant testimony), while at the same time rewarding savvy viewers for identifying signs of hoaxing and fabrication.12 Complicating matters even more was the revelation, shortly before the film’s release in 2004, that an accident on the set had resulted in the death of two crew members, which the producers then concealed to avoid litigation.
 The news appeared on a website called “The Truth about Loch Ness,” posted by a disgruntled member of Herzog’s crew.
 The revelation turned out to be bogus, the website another hoax.

 For the purpose of my discussion, here is what one needs to know about the story: All the characters appear “as themselves.”
 For his part, Herzog participates in what are ostensibly two different projects.
 The resulting film, Incident at Loch Ness, presents itself as based on footage from both projects.
 One of them, directed by John Bailey, is a documentary called “Herzog in Wonderland.”
 It began, we are told, as a portrait of the German filmmaker at work behind the scenes.
 As the title suggests, however, the project soon descends into a fantasy world of strange creatures and mysterious happenings.
 The other film project is called “The Enigma of Loch Ness.”
 It is produced by Zak Penn and directed by Herzog.
 This one, however, turns out to be a deception, a ruse designed to co-opt the famous director and his credibility for the sake of producing a Hollywood-style commercial movie, complete with special effects and a centerfold model.